The Best Way to Change Car Insurance Companies

 - Move to a different address or move to a different state

-Every car insurance company weighs traffic accidents and tickets differently.
-For example, one company might stop penalizing you for being at fault in an accident after five years, while others might do so after just three.
+You should also compare car insurance prices if it's been a few years since you were in an at-fault accident or had a ticket.
+That's because every car insurance company weighs traffic accidents and tickets differently.
+For example, one company might stop penalizing you for being at fault in an accident after five years, while another might do so after just three.
+So you might find your current company isn't the cheapest anymore.

 You can switch insurance companies even when you have an open claim